 Help for Low-Income Households

 Health care costs for seniors can be very expensive.
 For individuals on a fixed income, it can be difficult to pay for necessary medical care and prescription medications.
-There are several problems for low-income households that can help with the cost of Medicare and health care expenses.
+There are several programs for low-income households that can help with the cost of Medicare and health care expenses.

 Medicaid is generally available for individuals who receive Supplemental Security Income.
 Individuals who receive Social Security Disability or Social Security retirement may also receive Medicaid benefits.
 Medicaid is operated by each state.
 Therefore, you must apply for Medicaid benefits through your state’s Medicaid program.
 You must meet the income and asset requirements to qualify for Medicaid coverage.

 If you qualify for full Medicaid coverage, you will receive Part D prescription drugs through Medicare.
 You will also qualify for additional help in paying for your Part D coverage.